A Closer Look at Multimodal Representation Collapse: Proofs

-where $\kappa$ is the strength of cross-modal knowledge distillation.
-Now, when cross-modal polysemantic interference happens despite there being extra available dimensions in the ambient space, it indicates a faulty capacity allocation \cite{Scherlis2022PolysemanticityAC} of the corresponding neurons by SGD, which follows from the Johnson–Lindenstrauss lemma \cite{elhage2022superposition}.
-It happens because SGD, by default, performs the aforementioned implicit weighted rank-regularization aside from ERM, with equal weights between ERM and the rank regularization term.
+When cross-modal polysemantic interference happens despite there being extra available dimensions in the ambient space, it indicates a faulty capacity allocation \cite{Scherlis2022PolysemanticityAC} of the corresponding neurons by SGD, which follows from the Johnson–Lindenstrauss lemma \cite{elhage2022superposition}.
+It happens because SGD, by default, performs the aforementioned implicit weighted rank-regularization aside from ERM, with the highest possible value of $\alpha$ such that it encourages the smallest possible rank for a target ERM solution.
+However, if it is known a priori that the pairwise distances $d(\Tilde{\vectorname{x}}_i, \Tilde{\vectorname{x}}_j)$ approach some constant neighborhood $\epsilon$, we get: